Environment – Climate Change

 Due to a great variety of climatic and geomorphologic conditions, Greece possesses one of the highest levels of biodiversity in Europe and the Mediterranean, with a very high degree of endemism, as well as large areas characterized by an almost unaltered natural environment.
 Therefore, a primary concern for the country is to halt biodiversity loss and to protect and restore sensitive habitats and high-value ecosystems.

-Greece has a long-standing conservation policy, with legislation dating back to 1930 for the establishment of national parks.
-It was one of the first countries globally to adopt a comprehensive environmental protection law in 1986, while principles of environmental protection are incorporated into its Constitution.
-The "National Biodiversity Strategy 2014-2029" and the related "Five-Year Action Program" set the long-term vision for the country to prevent the destructive changes due to biodiversity loss by 2050 and outline three general strategic objectives: To halt the loss of biodiversity, to promote biodiversity as a national natural capital, and to intensify Greece's contribution to the global prevention of biodiversity loss.
+Our country has a long-standing policy of environmental protection, with legislation dating back to 1930 on the establishment of national parks; it was one of the first countries worldwide to adopt, in 1986, a framework law for environmental protection, while principles of environmental protection are incorporated into its Constitution.
+The “National Biodiversity Strategy 2014–2029” and the related “Five-Year Action Plan” set three general strategic objectives: halting biodiversity loss, highlighting biodiversity as national natural capital, and intensifying Greece’s contribution to the global effort to prevent biodiversity loss.

-Remaining dedicated to the protection, preservation and restoration of its ecosystems, Greece has 446 areas in the Natura 2000 network of protected areas of the European Union, corresponding to 27.9% of the country's land area and 22.3% of its marine area.
+Remaining committed to the protection, conservation and restoration of its ecosystems, Greece has 446 registered sites in the EU’s Natura 2000 network of protected areas.

-The Barcelona Convention "for the Protection of the Marine Environment and the Coastal Region of the Mediterranean" was adopted in 1976 by the Mediterranean countries and the then EEC, aiming to coordinate their actions and take all appropriate measures to prevent, combat and eliminate pollution in the Mediterranean, as well as improve its marine and coastal environment.
-The Coordinating Unit - Secretariat of the Barcelona Convention has been hosted in Athens since 1981.
-In 1995, the Member States adopted the amended Barcelona Convention, now titled "Convention for the Protection of the Marine Environment and the Coastal Region of the Mediterranean".
+The Barcelona Convention “for the Protection of the Marine Environment and the Coastal Region of the Mediterranean” was adopted in 1976 by the Mediterranean countries and the then EEC, with the aim of coordinating their actions and taking all appropriate measures to prevent, abate and eliminate pollution of the Mediterranean and to improve its marine and coastal environment.
+The Coordinating Unit – Secretariat of the Barcelona Convention (UNEP-MAP) has been hosted in Athens since 1981.
+In 1995, the Member States adopted the amended Barcelona Convention under a new title: “Convention for the Protection of the Marine Environment and the Coastal Region of the Mediterranean”.

-Furthermore, Greece participates in the French initiative "Mediterranean: a model sea by 2030," which aims to protect the Mediterranean and its biodiversity and achieve sustainable development in the region by 2030.
+In addition, Greece, together with other countries and UNEP-MAP, participates in the French initiative PAMEx – Plan of Action for a Model Mediterranean Sea, which aims to protect the Mediterranean and to achieve sustainable development in the region by 2030.
+During the period 2024–2025, it held the Presidency of the Initiative.

 Circular Economy